jbuehl/solaredge/README.md

 **se2state.py** follows a file containing JSON performance data and outputs a JSON file that contains the current state of the inverter and optimizer values.

-**se2csv.py** reads a file containing JSON performance data and outputs two separate comma delimited files that contain inverter and optimizer data that is suitable for input to a spreadsheet.
+**se2csv.py** reads a file containing JSON performance data and outputs a separate comma delimited file for each device type (eg inverter, optimizer, battery) encountered that is suitable for input to a spreadsheet.

+**se2graphite.py** and **pickle2graphite.py** both read a file containing JSON performance data and send it to a graphite server.  se2graphite.py sends it to the graphite server's "text listener" port one metric at a time, while pickle2graphite.py sends it to the graphite server's "pickle listener" port, with multiple metrics per transmission.

 semonitor.py
 ------------